-The Internet in Sri Lanka is surprisingly good in most places, and enough for simple work, publishing blog posts or looking something up.
+The Internet in Sri Lanka is surprisingly good in most places, and enough for most work, publishing blog posts or looking something up.

 For mobile Internet, you can buy a local SIM card at the airport in Colombo.
-After picking up your luggage, you can walk up to a mobile carrier’s booth in the arrivals hall, and buy an Internet package from them.
+After picking up your luggage, just walk up to a mobile carrier's booth in the arrivals hall, and buy an Internet package from them.

 The ancient rock fortress of Sigiriya, a landmark of Sri Lanka

 The official currency of Sri Lanka is the Sri Lankan rupee (code: LKR).
-1 US dollar is worth about 158 LKR, and 1 euro is worth about 183 LKR (as of May 2018).
+1 US dollar is worth about 176 LKR, and 1 euro is worth about 198 LKR (updated June 2019).
 You can use ATMs in Sri Lanka to withdraw money with your credit card, as ATMs here usually do not accept regular debit cards.
 A few credit cards offer free withdrawal and payment, so you can check with your bank to use the right credit card to save money abroad.

 In case there are no ATMs available nearby or your card does not work in ATMs, I suggest you carry a few US Dollars or Euros, so that you can head to a bank to exchange currency.
 Please note that most of the banks in Sri Lanka close at 3:00 pm.

-You can also exchange money at the airport, as the exchange rates there are said to be very impressive.
+You can also exchange money at the airport, and the exchange rates there are said to be very impressive.

 7. You will need a universal adapter.

-There are three kinds of electrical sockets that you can find one or two in hotels and buildings in Sri Lanka: three-prong UK socket, two-prong European socket, and rounded three-prong socket used in India and Nepal.
+There are three kinds of electrical sockets that you can find in hotels and buildings in Sri Lanka: three-prong UK socket, two-prong European socket, and rounded three-prong socket used in India and Nepal.
 So it is recommended to carry a good quality universal adapter.

-8. There are various fresh produce and seafood.
+8. There is varied fresh produce and seafood.

 For drinks, you should try the famous king coconuts, fresh fruit juices and Lion Beer (the most popular beer brand in Sri Lanka and available almost everywhere in the country).